MayasaurusRex/Glaucoma-App/README.md

 Most features are set up to assist with the development of the physical device associated with this applciation and are not optimized for end user use; although the foundations and functionality are built into this application and can be easily ported over for end user use in the future.

 The main features that were implemented in this application are as follows:

-1. Login and user verification process
-2. User and Server Account Creation
-3. Bluetooth Low Energy Central and Peripheral Connection
+1. Bluetooth Low Energy Central and Peripheral Connection
-4. Automatically identifying UUIDs, Services, and Characteristics for BLE transmission
+2. Automatically identifying UUIDs, Services, and Characteristics for BLE transmission
-6. Bluetooth data collection
+3. Bluetooth data collection
-7. Sending and Receiving data from the server
+4. Sending and Receiving data from the server
-8. Delete user
-9. Record observations on the server
+5. Record observations on the server
-10. Delete observations
-11. Display observations in graphical form to the user
+6. Display observations in graphical form to the user
-12. Data is exchanged between the application and the user
+7. Data is exchanged between the application and the user
-13. Data View to visualize IOP data
+8. Data View to visualize IOP data
-14. Home View to start IOP test and record observations
+9. Home View to start IOP test and record observations
-15. Settings with accesibility and health features to benefit user experience
-16. Debug mode for developers
-17. Setting time ranges for viewing observations

 ### Developer Quick Start